mpacer/jupytercon2018/config/proposal.md

 - How to set configuration values from the command line, via static files, and programmatically.
 - How to create new configuration options in Jupyter applications and extensions
-- When to use different kinds of configuration files.
 - How to automatically enable `serverextension`s when `pip install`ing a library .
 - How to find configuration files that are currently in use.
 - Best practices for exposing configuration to a notebook, Tornado-based API handler for the Jupyter server.
 - How to use `jupyter_conf_search` to debug configuration issues.
-- How to change the settings in JupyterLab via the settings editor, the raw json editor, or the configuration files themselves.
+- How to change in JupyterLab settings within the lab user interface.
-- How to set custom keybindings.
+- How to use themes and custom keybindings.
 - How to reset stored layout information and create saved workspaces.
 - How to enable and disable `labextension`s (as a developer and a user), including core JupyterLab extensions